 This is an area rich with colonial and Civil War history and the gateway to many historical landmarks.
 Antietam National Battlefield, Harper’s Ferry National Historic Park, Washington Monument State Park, and The Chesapeake & Ohio Canal National Historical Park are just a few of the many treasures here.

 Historic Hagerstown is the hub of Washington County and the perfect home base for exploring the Washington County Geocache Trail.

 For all of you “muggles” who are unfamiliar with geocaching, let me explain.
 First, I should explain why I called you a muggle.

 Geocachers refer to non-geocachers as muggles – a term taken from Harry Potter referencing those without the magic.
 I arrived in Hagerstown as a muggle, I found the magic and left as a geocacher.

-Apps to Point the Way
+Apps Point the Way

 One of the simplest ways to geocache is to download the geocache app.
 There is a free version that provides basic information and locations for each geocache.
-There is also a $9.99 version that gives more details about the geocache including hints as to its location and details about the place it is located.
+There is also a paid version that gives more details about the geocache including hints as to its location and details about the place it is located.

 Sure enough, there was a big evergreen tree surrounded by rocks.
 I looked around for places something might be hidden and found a crevice in a rock stuffed with tree bark.
 Moving the loose tree bark aside I reached under the rock and pulled out my first geocache!

 There was also something special – a geocoin.
-These coins are purchased and placed in geocaches all over the world.
+Geocachers buy these coins and place them in geocaches all over the world.
 Each coin has a code.
 If you take a coin from the geocache, you are required to record the code and place it in another geocache.

 Learning is Fun with Geocaching